 It shows how much we spend on governance and our key projects and initiatives for the first three years of this long-term plan.

-The chart below shows how much of the Council's total operational budget we spend on this activity.
-There is no capital spending in this activity.
+The chart below shows how much of the Council's total operational budget we spend on governance.
+Capital expenditure in this activity is less than one percent of the Council's total capital budget.

 Our role in governance